Skip to content

 Oil on canvas painting: The Day of the Dead by William-Adolphe Bouguereau.The Day of the Dead by William-Adolphe Bouguereau, Public domain, via Wikimedia Commons

-In Middle English, Alholowmesse meant “All Saint’s Day”—so the day began to also be called “All-Hallowmas.”
-Consequently, the night before it was deemed “All Hallows Eve” later to be called Halloween.
+In Middle English, Alholowmesse meant “All Saint’s Day”—so the day also began to be called “All-Hallowmas.”
+Consequently, the night before, it was deemed “All Hallows Eve,” later to be called Halloween.

 Traditions of All Hallows Eve: Trick-or-Treating and Costumes